eclipse-keyple/keyple-java-example/sources/Example_Plugin_Android_OMAPI/README.md

-# Keyple Java Plugin Android NFC
+# Keyple Java Plugin Android OMAPI

 ## Overview

-The **Keyple Java Plugin Android NFC** contains interfaces and classes to manage Android NFC readers within a Keyple application.
+The **Keyple Java Plugin Android OMAPI** contains interfaces and classes to manage Android OMAPI readers within a Keyple application.

 This library **should be imported explicitly** by the main application.